 * ShownTheirWork: John Patrick Shanley actually attended and graduated from Catholic schools.
-It's probably not a coincidence, then, that ''Doubt'' offers up the only remotely realistic portrayal of Catholic schools in fiction.
+It's probably not a coincidence, then, that ''Doubt'' offers up one of the only remotely realistic portrayals of Catholic schools in fiction.

 * ShrugOfGod: Shanley has been rather hesitant, if not unwilling, to say whether Flynn was guilty or innocent.
 The only ones who also know this are the actors who have played him, and they aren't telling either.

 * SpellMyNameWithAnS: Donald Muller, which is amended to ''Miller'' in the film version.

 * TitleDrop: "I have doubts!
 I have such doubts!"

 * VirginityMakesYouStupid: Sister James initially seems to belong to this trope, although the play and film eventually call that judgment into question.
 (Not incidentally, Sister Aloysius ''isn't'' virginal: she joined the convent after her husband's death.)